-Computer Aided Drafting & Design (CADD), A.A.S.
+Computer Aided Drafting & Design (CADD): Mechanical, Process Piping and Control, A.A.S.

 The field of design and drafting is a vital and expanding career where graduates can work in any of a number of rewarding fields including civil/architectural, electrical, mechanical, and process piping.
 The program emphasizes technical design as instructed in easy to understand methods.
 All beginning and application-level courses prepare the student in understanding industrial systems in a variety of settings that include light and heavy industry, civil and architectural firms, and related businesses.